 The winter evening settles downWith smell of steaks in passageways.Six o’clock.The burnt-out ends of smoky days.And now a gusty shower wrapsThe grimy scrapsOf withered leaves about your feetAnd newspapers from vacant lots;

 In the first lines of ‘Preludes’ the speaker begins by setting the scene.
 It is a winter evening and the day is coming to a close.
 The speaker describes it as though it is a person, he personifies it, allowing a reader to better understand the place.

 There is a rainstorm happening as well.
 It moves the “grimy scraps” left behind by the long day, “about your feet.”
-At this point it becomes clear that Eliot is going to utilize second person.
+At this point, it becomes clear that Eliot is going to utilize the second person.
 This makes perfect sense for this piece as it forces the reader into the narrative alongside the speaker.
-In the next line there is the first reference to newspapers.
+In the next line, there is the first reference to newspapers.
 They are moving from their previous resting place in “vacant lots.”